 - Substitution: You can substitute boneless, skinless chicken thighs if you prefer dark meat.
 Just note that shredding dark meat isn’t ideal, so either cube it before or after cooking.

-- Broccoli – Fresh or frozen will work beautifully here!
+- Broccoli – Freshly cut broccoli florets or frozen will work beautifully here!

 - Substitution: You are welcome to swap in cauliflower instead.
 You can also feel free to use regular steamed sticky rice or long grain rice if you prefer.